- Degree Programs

-Since accepting our first class in 1970, the primary responsibility of the School of Medicine has been to provide our students with an accessible, comprehensive and personally rewarding medical education of the highest quality and one which optimally prepares them to excel as tomorrow’s physicians—caring, competent, productive and fulfilled in their chosen career serving a diversity of patients, communities and the health sciences.
-The school is committed to training in the full range of medical disciplines, with an emphasis on practice in the primary care specialties, in the public sector and in underserved areas of Massachusetts.
+Since accepting our first class in 1970, the primary responsibility of the School of Medicine has been to provide our students with an accessible, comprehensive and personally rewarding medical education.
+The UMMS curriculum optimally prepares students to excel as tomorrow’s caring, competent and productive physicians.
+The school is committed to training in a full range of medical disciplines, with an emphasis on practice in the primary care specialties in the public sector and underserved areas of Massachusetts.

-The Medical School’s educational mission is enhanced by over 45 accredited residency and 28 fellowship programs; the awarding of over 31,000 continuing medical education certificates annually to the region’s health care professionals; cooperative degree programs with area colleges and universities; diverse community-based education programs across the state of Massachusetts; outstanding achievements in basic and clinical research in the health sciences; and our Commonwealth Medicine initiative, dedicated to serving the state’s broad community of health care and service agencies.
-As the Commonwealth’s only public medical school, UMMS places an emphasis on partnerships with the community, creating opportunities for students to learn in and contribute to serving Massachusetts communities and the care of our vulnerable populations.
-The School of Medicine’s educational program has been enriched through national grant awards that promote quality innovation and national distinction in medical education.
+The Medical School’s educational mission is enhanced by over 53 accredited residency programs; cooperative degree programs with area colleges and universities; diverse community-based education programs across the state of Massachusetts; outstanding achievements in basic and clinical research; and our Commonwealth Medicine initiatives.
+As the commonwealth’s only public medical school, UMMS places an emphasis on partnerships with the community.
+Our students are actively engaged in serving the needs of the Massachusetts patient population.